mukthy/pdf_merger/README.md

-# Simple PDF Merger and Watermarker Using PyPDF2 Module.
+# Simple PDF Merger and Watermarker.
+Using PyPDF2 Module.